 Safety tips for Mexico

-That said, Mexico is a great country to visit.
+That being said, Mexico is a great country to visit.
 Of course, as in other Latin American countries, you need to be careful with your belongings.
 Especially at bus stations, markets and other crowded places.
 In big cities and in places you don’t know, always take a cab at night and get informed about the latest security situation before you head out.

 Tips for traveling around Mexico